himankbatra/xtable/README.md

 ## Getting Started

-To use xtable in your application, you have to add s to your classpath. strman is available on Maven Central so you just need to add dependency in your favorite build tool as shown below.
+To use xtable in your application, you have to add xtable to your classpath.You just need to add dependency in your favorite build tool as shown below.

 For Apache Maven users, please add following to your pom.xml.